hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

 * sentence
     A FLML sentence looks like :code:`[statment]<statment>(statment)` or :code:`[statment]{sentences}(statament)`.
-    A sentence is have tree parts, the first one is called "square bracket part", which include the "[]" marker and statments it containing.
+    A sentence is have tree **sentence parts**, the first one is called "square bracket part", which include the "[]" marker and statments it containing.
     The second is called "angled bracket part" or "curly bracket part".
 The last is called "round parenthese part".

+* statment
+    A statament in FLML is a expression end by ";".
+If the statament is last one of a sentence part. the ";" can be omiited.

 * block
     A block is the uint which construct the further data structure.
 For instance, :code:`[8] <int> ()` (example A),